Everything we know so far about the BBC presenter scandal

-Just when we thought we’d grasped the facts in the nation’s most talked-about story, a major plot twist landed and upended the whole thing.
+Just when we think we’ve grasped the facts in the nation’s most talked-about story, a new set of plot twists land and upend the whole thing.

 We’re talking, of course, about the scandal rocking the BBC, involving one of its most high-profile presenters.